psakhis/emu4crt/README.md

 In general, nes core Mednafen auto detect zapper with crc rom header, in other cores set input port, for example: psx.input.port1 guncon
   * For set X Axis use as joystick, for example-> joystick 0x00030b9a016a01000004000800000000 abs_0-+g
   * For set Y Axis use as joystick, for example-> joystick 0x00030b9a016a01000004000800000000 abs_1-+g

+  Be sure you have activaded corrected aspect ratio on cores.
+Example: psx.correct_aspect 1

 ### Requirements: